Back to Home Page News Page Events Booklets Babies Birth Page Library

 A thoroughly detailed and researched study of spiral culture motifs on UK archaeological remains would be a major advance in orgonomic archaeology and would certainly put the author of such a study on the map.
 It would very probably become controversial and highly visible.
 It would change our view of our past profoundly.
 What a marvellous opening for a budding archaeologist!
 What are you waiting for?
 Please see James DeMeo's Saharasia, Gimbutas's The Language of the Goddess, and C O R E's booklet on Spiral Cultures for further leads on this great subject of investigation.

 If your interests lean towards the scientific side of orgonomy, you will find a great deal of teaching advice about the bion experiments and their historical background in our new publication, Artificers of Fraud.
 This is now available and can be bought direct from C O R E or ordered at bookshops.
 You can also request a copy through your local library.
-A further publication, Bions for Beginners, will be available very soon, probably in early June 2016.
+A further publication, Bions for Beginners, is now available.
 This is a practical introduction to Reich's discoveries of the bions and bionous disintegration.

 Please watch this space for lots of useful information about the study of orgonomy.
 I am adding to it from time to time.